What We Can Learn from the Spookiest Scene in the Bible

 In verse 53, it says that the saints go into the city “appearing to many.”
 The word for “appear” can also be translated “to show, signify or explain.”
 It paints a picture, not of a ghost outside a window, but of a resurrected believer glorifying God and telling their friends about Jesus’s death and resurrection.
 They show themselves as walking, living testaments to the power of the gospel.

 I love the movie The Green Mile.
 I often think of that walk the prisoners would make to the electric chair, while one of the guards would say, “Dead man walkin’.
 We got a dead man walkin’ here.”
 Before Christ, we are dead – in our own sin.
-Through Christ we are made alive, just like those saints in Matthew 27.
-Now, who do we need to “appear” to and explain what Jesus has done?
+Through Christ we are made alive, just like those saints in

 Jesus’s death – and subsequent resurrection – changes the course of history.
 It sets into motion this supernatural series of events that prove He wasn’t just a prophet or teacher.